hfinkel/lfort/docs/PCHInternals.rst

 When an AST file is loaded, the AST file reader mechanism introduces itself into the identifier table as an external lookup source.
-Thus, when the user program refers to an identifier that has not yet been seen, Clang will perform a lookup into the identifier table.
+Thus, when the user program refers to an identifier that has not yet been seen, LFort will perform a lookup into the identifier table.
 If an identifier is found, its contents (macro definitions, flags, top-level declarations, etc.) will be deserialized, at which point the corresponding ``IdentifierInfo`` structure will have the